Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Xavier Performance Insights

-- The Musketeers' +56 scoring differential (outscoring opponents by 7.0 points per game) is a result of scoring 75.0 points per game (185th in college basketball) while allowing 68.0 per outing (115th in college basketball).
+- The Musketeers outscore opponents by 7.0 points per game (scoring 75.0 points per game to rank 185th in college basketball while allowing 68.0 per contest to rank 115th in college basketball) and have a +56 scoring differential overall.

 - The 34.9 rebounds per game Xavier averages rank 114th in college basketball.
-Its opponents pull down 34.9 per outing.
+Its opponents record 34.9 per contest.

-- Xavier connects on 6.0 three-pointers per game (286th in college basketball) compared to its opponents' 5.8.
-It shoots 30.8% from deep while its opponents hit 27.7% from long range.
+- Xavier connects on 6.0 three-pointers per game (287th in college basketball) at a 30.8% rate (269th in college basketball), compared to the 5.8 its opponents make while shooting 27.7% from beyond the arc.

 Delaware Performance Insights

-- The Fightin' Blue Hens are outscoring opponents by 7.4 points per game, with a +59 scoring differential overall.
-They put up 76.3 points per game (149th in college basketball) and give up 68.9 per outing (138th in college basketball).
+- The Fightin' Blue Hens outscore opponents by 7.4 points per game (posting 76.3 points per game, 149th in college basketball, and conceding 68.9 per contest, 138th in college basketball) and have a +59 scoring differential.

-- The 34.4 rebounds per game Delaware accumulates rank 136th in the nation, 2.6 more than the 31.8 its opponents record.
+- The 34.4 rebounds per game Delaware accumulates rank 136th in the country, 2.6 more than the 31.8 its opponents record.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.